 First, our models have focused on adult cognition, and have ignored developmen- tal findings.
 Visual spatial integration progressively improves in children between 5 and 14 years of age (Kovacs et al., 1999).
 Spatial cue integration, while close to the Bayesian optimum in adults, seems to require a long developmental process; and chil- dren do not seem to integrate spatial cues, instead switching between exclusively using path integration or landmark information from trial to trial (Nardini et al., 2008).
 It is difficult to model this behaviour in our Bayesian framework.

 In terms of adult spatial cognition, there are shortcomings in how landmarks are recognized.
 In the current model, any objects recognized by the CNN briefly described in 6 constitutes a landmark.
 However, in human (and animal) cognition, landmarks have to be reliable, salient, stable (unmoving), and possibly distal (Lew, 2011).
 These criteria defining landmarks for biological spatial cognition are not accounted for in the model.
-Neither are cues in the form of landmark arrays (e.g. humans use the natural axes of regular arrays of object as a reference frame) (Lew, 2011; Burgess, 2006).
+Neither are cues in the form of landmark arrays (e.g. humans use the natural axes of regular arrays of objects as a reference frame) (Lew, 2011; Burgess, 2006).

 Phenomena observed in environments with competing cues (e.g. landmarks), where the information from the cues is not integrated, are also difficult to model in our prob- abilistic framework.
 Examples include ‘overshadowing’ (where the effect of a cue on an animal’s behaviour may be reduced or eliminated when another, more salient cue is introduced) and ‘blocking’ (where a second cue is added after an animal has been trained with the first, but the animal cannot use the second cue without the first) (Chamizo, 2003).
 Some evidence of landmark overshadowing and blocking in humans exists, e.g. (Spetch, 1995; Prados, 2011), and it has been argued that unlike the role of boundaries, associative reinforcement (and not a map-like representation) may be a better explanation for landmark learning (Doeller & Burgess, 2008).